orbcode/orbuculum/README.md

 >ofiles/orbuculum -m 100

-In this case, because no source options were provided on the command line, input will be taken from a Blackmagic probe USB SWO feed.
+In this case, because no source options were provided on the command line, input will be taken from a Blackmagic probe USB SWO feed, or from an ORBTrace mini if it can find one.
 It will start the daemon with a monitor reporting interval of 100mS.
 Orbuculum exposes TCP port 3443 to which network clients can connect.
 This port delivers raw TPIU frames to any client that is connected (such as orbcat, orbfifo or orbtop).